 Themes are flexible not only to personal context, but also natural steps in growth.
-Rigid, concrete goals may win in details, which can be helpful for overall vision, but they don’t respect the peaks and valleys that naturally exist in growth and change periods.
+Rigid goals may win in details but they don’t respect the peaks and valleys that naturally exist in growth and change periods.

 Life has a natural flow of unpredictability and inconsistency, so one word allows you to adapt and edit accordingly.
 This adaptability alleviates the suffocating pressure of strict, concrete resolutions.
 A theme allows you to be human rather than the resolute robot we irrationally expect ourselves to turn into on January 1st.

-Working out three times a week does not allow a mindset of natural progression, which is why you take off from the starting line and burn out and quit the race before you reach the first checkpoint.
+Working out three times a week does not allow a mindset of natural progression.
+You take off from the starting line and burn out and quit the race before you reach the first checkpoint.

 “Health” will promote subtle but significant changes in lifestyle.
-You may start parking further from the door or opting for stairs rather than the elevator, glancing over ingredient lists and meditating before bed.
-These small steps are foundational building blocks to that daily workout you’ve been trying to integrate with your lifestyle for years.
+You may start parking further from the door or taking the stairs rather than the elevator, glancing over ingredient lists and meditating before bed.
+These small steps are the foundation to that daily workout you’ve been trying to integrate into your lifestyle for years.

 Mental Conditioning- Prepare a psychological invasion

 This method of thematic progress manually utilizes the Baader-Meinhof psychological phenomenon.
-This concept is defined by situations where you come across an unfamiliar or seemingly unique concept and then all of a sudden you notice that concept over and over.
+This phenomenon describes situations where you come across a seemingly unique concept and then suddenly you notice that concept over and over.

 For instance, you may have a conversation earlier in the day about how you never see purple cars.
 Then later you begin noticing purple cars everywhere.
 Your mind has now been conditioned to interpret, to actively observe, their common existence.
 Before purple cars were ever a relevant topic, your mind simply skipped over them.
 Purple cars were always there, but we formerly observed them as a blurred element in a collective scene rather than zooming in on them as a separate detail.

-Our themes are already as common as purple cars, we just have to be psychologically primed to zoom in on them as a separate and deliberate detail.
-We have to be conditioned to notice them so that we can then react in a progressive and conscious way.
+Our themes are already as common as purple cars.
+We just must be psychologically primed to zoom in on them as a separate and deliberate detail.
+We must be conditioned to notice them so that we can then react in a progressive and conscious way.

-This is effective because our brains gravitate towards patterns, and patterns are essential to routines.
+This is effective because our brains embrace patterns, and patterns are essential to routines.

 Implementing your theme

-Once you find your general theme, write this theme and its contextual definition down and repeat it to yourself until you see it reflecting in your second nature.
+Once you find your general theme, write this theme and its contextual definition down.
+Repeat it to yourself until you see it reflecting in your second nature.

 You will begin to see its message in everything you perceive.
-It will become more obvious and blatant and persistent than “work out three times a week” ever had a chance to be.
+It will become more blatant and persistent than “exercise three times a week” ever had a chance to be.